About Us

 Rebecca Harris Barancik

-Rebecca Harris Barancik has been honored to be chair of the Barancik Foundation since its inception in 2014.
-Originally from Hartford, CT, Rebecca holds a Ph.D. in Economics from The George Washington University and a B.A. in Economics from Georgetown University.
-She teaches Economics at the University of South Florida St. Petersburg, where she also co-leads the Women and Leadership Initiative.
-Rebecca is an active lay leader and Board member of Temple Beth-El in St. Petersburg.
-She also serves on the Executive Board of Tampa Bay’s Phi Beta Kappa Alumni Association.
+Rebecca Harris Barancik has been honored to be chair of Charles & Margery Barancik Foundation since its inception in 2014.
+Originally from Hartford, Conn., Rebecca holds a PhD in Economics from The George Washington University and a BA in Economics from Georgetown University.
+She teaches Economics at the University of South Florida, St. Petersburg campus, where she is a member of the College of Arts and Sciences leadership team.
+Rebecca is also a part of USF’s Phi Beta Kappa selection committee.
+She is Chair of the Religious Life Committee and a Vice President of Temple Beth-El in St. Petersburg.

-Both professionally and personally, Rebecca is passionate about promoting equity, providing educational opportunities, and protecting the environment – and the interplay between and among these issues.
-At the Foundation, she feels fortunate to carry out Margie and Chuck’s vision to help make a difference in these areas as well as many others.
-Rebecca lives in St. Petersburg, FL, with her husband, Scott, where they are raising one daughter and two cats.
+Both professionally and personally, Rebecca is passionate about promoting equity, providing educational opportunities, and protecting the environment—and the interplay between and among these issues.
+At Barancik Foundation, she feels fortunate to carry out Margie and Chuck’s vision to help make a difference in these areas as well as many others.
+Rebecca lives in St. Petersburg with her husband, Scott, where they are raising one daughter and two cats.

 Director